TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/02_lesson/lesson.md

 ### 3. Lab

 * Practice making a function that will take in a name as an argument and output the 'happy birthday song' to that name.
-* Create a function that randomly selects 5 cards from a deck of cards (repeating allowed).
+* Create a function that adds two numbers and returns the sum.

 ### 4. Debrief